DavE-baked/DavE-baked/README.md

 ## Hi there 👋
+# My name is David Honeman.
+I am going to school at SNHU.
+I live in Oregon, and go to school online.
+I like to code and hang out with friends.
+I am loioking for peoeple to code with and bounce ideas off.
+I like coding any any language.
+JavaScript is what I learned to code with.

 <!--
 **DavE-baked/DavE-baked** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.